MasonChance/equity_viz_3d/README.md

 ## Project Layout and Documentation *(for devs)*

 Below you will find a categorical index of the documentation regarding design and implementation notes.
-Design docs are categorized with each feature having its own sub-directory containing a `<featureName>.md` file and relevant visual assests such as whiteboard, domain-model, wrrc, and Class or Relational Table models.
+Design docs are categorized with each feature having its own sub-directory containing a `<featureName>.md` file and relevant visual assests such as whiteboard, domain-model, wrrc, and Class or Relational Table models in `.png` format.

 ### Index